ozyurtf/continual-learning/README.md

 **Note**: Currently, the models are cheating.
-They memorize the past frame(s) and optical flow(s) and showing those as the prediction of the next video frame(s) and optical flow(s).
+They memorize the past frame(s) and optical flow(s) and show those as the prediction of the next video frame(s) and optical flow(s).
 I am currently working on to fix that issue.

 ## Next Frame(s) Prediction